microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/customclaimcondition.md

 ---
 title: "customClaimCondition resource type"
 description: "A claim condition that is associated with a particular claim configuration.
-The claim configuration will only be applied if the condition is met."
+The claim configuration is only be applied if the condition is met."
 author: "rahul-nagraj"
 ms.localizationpriority: medium
 ms.prod: "directory-management"